gitlabhq/gitlabhq/doc/ci/pipelines.md

 You can find the current and historical pipeline runs under **Pipelines** for your project.

-## Seeing build status
+## Seeing job status

-Clicking on a pipeline will show the builds that were run for that pipeline.
+Clicking on a pipeline will show the jobs that were run for that pipeline.
-Clicking on an individual build will show you its build trace, and allow you to cancel the build, retry it,  or erase the build trace.
+Clicking on an individual job will show you its job trace, and allow you to cancel the job, retry it,  or erase the job trace.

 ## How the pipeline duration is calculated